 Our immune system is a defense mechanism that protects the body from bacteria, viruses and toxins.
 The immune system is made up of antibodies, white blood cells, chemicals & proteins and also the tonsils, the thymus gland, lymph nodes and vessels, bone marrow, and spleen.
 These organs are involved in the process of generating and circulating antibodies.
 To put it very simply, the immune system is a squad of trillions of white blood cells which, when healthy, attacks invaders.

 Yoga is not just some form of exercise, but, a holistic way of life which helps the physical, mental and spiritual status of an individual.
 Yoga helps to stimulate the 4 main physiological systems connected with the immune system – circulatory, digestive, nervous and endocrine systems.
 A weak immune system may result in recurrent colds, persistent cough, skin allergies, headaches, stomach aches, allergies from common things and much more.
-Yoga influences the immune system in the following ways:
+Yoga influences the immune system in

 1. Relaxes The Nervous System